Nicholasmt/zoom-package/README.md

 This Package is very simple to use.

-Enjoy and don't forget to like thanks
+Enjoy! and don't forget to like thanks